replicatedhq/docs/docs/packaging-an-application/clustering.md

       initial: 3
 ```

 In the example above at least 2 hosts are required.
-3 instances of the freighter/worker container with be started on each of these 2 hosts.
+3 instances of the freighter/worker container will be started on each of these 2 hosts.

 ## Templates